storageos/storageos.github.io/_docs/manage/rules.md

 ## Overview

-Rules are used for managing data policy and placement using StorageOS *features* such as replication, encryption and compression.
+Rules are used for managing data policy and placement using StorageOS *features* such as replication, QoS and compression.

 Rules are created using *labels* and *operators* to evaluate what StorageOS *feature* to apply.
 Where multiple rules apply to the same label, a *weight* is used to determine the order of evaluation.